Why investors love SEIS and EIS

 What is EIS?

 For those companies which outgrow the SEIS scheme, the EIS scheme is available.
 It is SEIS’s “bigger sister”, if you like and works in a similar way.
-Companies can raise up to £5,000,000 under the EIS scheme.
+Companies can raise up to £5,000,000 in any 12 month period or £12 million in a Company’s lifetime (including funding received under other investment schemes and some state aid).

 Any one individual investor can invest up to £1,000,000 per person per year in qualifying companies.
 Initial income tax relief is 30% of the value of the money invested.
 An added benefit is that EIS has a ‘carry back’ facility which allows for investments to be applied to the preceding tax year.